 The latest dividend was paid out to all shareholders who bought their shares by 24 December 2019 (the "ex-dividend date").

 Over the last 12 months, Vistry Group's shares have ranged in value from as little as 503.5p up to 1491.8p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Vistry Group's is 1.7193.
-This would suggest that Vistry Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Vistry Group's is 2.124.
+This would suggest that Vistry Group's shares are significantly more volatile than the average for this exchange and represent a higher risk.